robotframework/robotframework-RFCP-syllabus/learning_objectives.md

 ### Imports

-All test cases uses keywords or resources from some library or file.
+All test cases use keywords or resources from some library or file.
 There are three types of imports: libraries, resources and variable files.

 Variable files are **Not** in the scope of this exam.